isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution400.md

 N.A. for non-SMEs

 ### Things to Note
-- Minimum capacity: 5GN
+Equipment must meet the following:
+-Have a minimum capacity of 5GN

-Additional criteria: Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR.
-The purchase of pre-owned/used equipment is not supportable.
+Additional criteria: Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

+No change in vendor allowed

 ### Contact Information
 N.A.